WeaZzik/midwest_survey_models/README.md

 # Steps of the tutorial

 1. Look for a file called "security_breach.txt" in your computer.
 How was it created?

+Created by the execution of the transformer file and joblib loading

 2. This file created is quite harmless; could you give an example of something that could have been done more harmful?

+Any persistent mechanism or malware download from an external source could've been more harmful... since joblib can execute arbitrary code

-3. Implement a new way to safely share models (hint: check the library skops)
+3. Implement a new way to safely share models (hint: check the library skops) :

-Once all these are done, you can continue to the third part of this guided work: prepare a presentation with your group.
+import skops.io as sio

+sio.dump(model_lr, "model_logistic_regression.skops")
+unknown_types = sio.get_untrusted_types(file="model_logistic_regression.skops")

+model_lr_safe = sio.load(
+    "model_logistic_regression.skops",
+    trusted=unknown_types
+)

+# ANSWERS

+My answers are in the notebooks files, directly in the comments